Practical Survivor Survival Training

 Flint and Steel Fire Starting

-So, how do we make steel flammable ?
-To cover that we must go into ignition temperature.
-Ignition temperature is the minimum temperature needed to cause a substance to burn.
+The question is, how do we make fire out of steel while using flint rock?
+Ignition temperature of a material is the minimum temperature needed to cause a substance to burn.
 Ignition temperature is controlled by properties such as density, surface area, and humidity.
 The striking process increases the steel's surface area and lowers the density of the steel.
 The increase in oxidation from the small pieces of steel will readily ignite when it comes in contact with oxygen.
+We can then capture the hot shavings onto proper tinder and blow it into a flame.
+The flint edge must be shard and we must strike by coming down the edge of the flint at a right degree angle.
+We will cover this in more detail.
+So lets discuss several methods to make one of our best friends in the woods, FIRE.

 We cover the process for making char cloth in the following link: